Contributor Guide

 2. Merge the pull request once the release is created and assets are uploaded by the CI.

-Note: In this case, we prefer a merge commit instead of squash or rebase merge.
+Note: We prefer a merge commit over a squash or rebase merge in this case.

 Bug fix branch

 Once a minor version (eg: 1.1.0) is released, a new branch for the minor version (eg: 1.1) is created for the bug fix releases.
-Changes identified or acknowledged by the EasyGraph team as requiring a bug fix can be submitted as a pull requests against this branch.
+Changes identified or approved by the EasyGraph team as needing a bug fix should be submitted as pull requests to this branch.

-At the time of writing only issues meeting the following criteria may be accepted into a bug fix branch.
-Trivial fixes may be accepted on a case-by-case basis.
+The following criteria must be met for an issue to be accepted into a bug fix branch (trivial fixes may be considered on a case-by-case basis):

-1. The issue breaks a core functionality and/or is a critical regression.
+1. The issue disrupts core functionality and/or is a critical regression.

-2. The change set does not introduce a new feature or changes an existing functionality.
+2. The change set does not introduce a new feature or change existing functionality.

 3. A new minor release is not expected within a reasonable time frame.

-4. If the issue affects the next minor/major release, a corresponding fix has been accepted into the main branch.
+4. If the issue affects the upcoming minor/major release, a corresponding fix must be accepted into the main branch.x

 Note: This is subject to the interpretation of a maintainer within the context of the issue.